A Blog by Carnegie Learning

 Right and wrong answers don't reveal much about student thinking.
 We also need to be able to connect what students do with what they know.
 For example, let's look at a real piece of student work:

-If the only information the teacher had was this answer, s/he might think the student doesn't know anything about fractions.
+If the only information the teacher had was this answer, they might think the student doesn't know anything about fractions.
 Click here to hear the student explain his thinking.

 He said, "I have to find a multiple of 10, so half would go to 5/10 and 1/5 would go to 2/10, and multiply that to make one whole."